Could You Own a Franchise?

 Franchisors are seeking individuals with the ability to soak up their knowledge and systems, and develop a successful business through a mixture of hard work and the proper implementation of their business concept.

 Have you ever wondered if you have the personality and skills to be a successful franchisee?
-There are currently over 1,400 franchise companies operating in the UK, each requiring a diverse range of skills.
+There are currently in excess of 1000 franchise companies operating in the UK, each requiring a diverse range of skills.
 Here are the factors that will affect whether you are suited to owning a franchise.

 Are you suitable for franchising?
 Take the test to find out!